Executive Leadership Team

 Graham Robertson – Director of Enterprise

-Graham is Director of Enterprise at Volunteering Matters and oversees the Employee Volunteering service and Social Enterprise arm – Get The Gen.
+Graham is Director of Enterprise at Volunteering Matters and oversees Volunteering Works and Social Enterprise arm – Get The Gen.

 He has over 12 years’ experience working in the Charity Sector having previously worked with Amnesty International and Plan International in senior roles in London.
 He is also a member of the Board of Trustees for the Lawscot Foundation, a charity set up by the Law Society of Scotland and currently chairs their Fundraising Committee.